Citing sources in MLA

 - Capitalize the first letter of all major words in article, book, and journal titles.

-- The UNR University Libraries MLA Citation guide aids students in writing and understanding MLA citation style.
+- The University of Nevada, Reno University Libraries MLA Citation guide aids students in writing and understanding MLA citation style.

 - Purdue University’s Online Writing Lab contains many examples of different formats you’ll need to cite.